Goto main content

 Myanmar

-In Myanmar (formerly Burma), HI advances the rights of survivors of mines and explosive remnants of war and people with disabilities.
+In Myanmar (formerly Burma), HI advances the rights of survivors of mines and explosive remnants of war and people with disabilities and promotes their inclusion in local communities.

 Physical rehabilitation session - Humanity & Inclusion Myanmar